wlaur/encomp/docs/usage.rst

     isinstance_types(pressure, Q)  # True

-To check types for functions and methods, use the ``@typeguard.typechecked`` decorator instead of writing explicit checks inside the function body:
+To check types for functions and methods, use the ``typeguard.typechecked`` decorator instead of writing explicit checks inside the function body:

 .. code-block:: python